-The graduate program in Spanish and Portuguese offers coursework and research supervision in all areas of Hispanic and Luso-Brazilian literature, with related courses in linguistics, film and cultural studies, and theory.
-The Department of Spanish and Portuguese has close ties with a number of departments, as well as the Center for Latin American Studies, the Program in Comparative Literature, the Program in Women's and Gender Studies, the Robert Penn Warren Center for the Humanities, the Center for Second Language Studies, the Center for Teaching, and the Brazilian Studies Association (BRASA).
+The graduate program of the Department of Spanish and Portuguese offers course work and research supervision in all areas of Hispanic and Luso-Brazilian literature, with related courses in linguistics, film and cultural studies, and theory.
+The department has close ties to a number of departments, as well as the Center for Latin American Studies, the program in Women's and Gender Studies, the Robert Penn Warren Center for the Humanities, the Center for Second Language Studies, the Center for Teaching, and the Brazilian Studies Association (BRASA).
 The graduate faculty has a strong tradition of scholarly research and was ranked as the most productive in the country in 2007 by the Faculty Scholarly Productivity Index.

 - A standard teaching load of one course per semester.

-- University Graduate Fellowships: up to $10,000 for the academic year.
+University Graduate Fellowships: up to $10,000

-- Harold Stirling Vanderbilt Scholarships: $6,000.
+Harold Stirling Vanderbilt Scholarships: up to $6,000

-Provost's Graduate Fellowships: $10,000.
+Provost's Graduate Fellowships: up to $10,000

 NOTE for Travel Grants:

 After completing at least one academic year at Vanderbilt, students may apply for a travel grant from the Graduate School for up to $500 per budget year (July 1-June 30) for domestic or international travel.
 Students are allowed a total of three travel grants during their entire tenure at Vanderbilt.
 Complete details are on the application form: 2019-20 Application.
 This form must be completed and signed by the chair of the department and/or Director of Graduate Students and turned into the graduate school (117 Alumni Hall).

 After the completion of the trip the student is responsible for processing the expenses report in the ORACLE Cloud which can be found on Vanderbilt's SkyVU website .
 All original receipts must be converted to PDFs, saved to your personal files and uploaded into this expense report for the reimbursement.